aws/aws-sdk-net/changelogs/SDK.CHANGELOG.ALL.md

 	* Aws CodeBuild now supports 36 hours build timeout
 * ElasticLoadBalancingV2 (3.7.303.0)
 	* This release adds dualstack-without-public-ipv4 IP address type for ALB.
+* Honeycode (Removed)
+	* AWS Honeycode has been removed from the SDK because it has been discontinued.
 * LakeFormation (3.7.304.0)
 	* Introduces a new API, GetDataLakePrincipal, that returns the identity of the invoking principal
 * Transfer (3.7.307.0)